 Planning for the future is especially important when you have a diagnosis of dementia.
-Doing this at an early stage means there is a record of your preferences and wishes.
+Doing this at an early stage means there is a record of your decisions.

 How do I plan for the future?

 Planning for the future involves five steps: